GhazaleZe/SDN-Project/README.md

 # SDN-Project
-small SDN project in 4 phase
+small SDN projects
+I will complete it as soon as possible.